Floozutter/homun/README.md

 # homun
-A Discord bot for Backup Potion
+A Discord bot for Backup Potion!